 If you experience an unnecessary delay in treatment or a delayed diagnoses, take action to protect your rights.
-We understand medical malpractice law and will build a highly effective case.
+We understand medical malpractice law and an experienced medical malpractice and failure to diagnose attorney from our team will build a highly effective case.
 For more information, see our FAQ page.

 Perenich, Caulfield, Avril & Noyes (formerly Perenich & Carroll) was founded in 1955.
 We are exclusively invested in helping personal injury victims— and their loved ones — win compensation and find justice.
 We approach every case with passion, experience, and dedication, and strive to provide the answers you need, when you need them.